GeorgiCodes/conways_game_of_life/README.md

 ===============================

 # Overview
-[Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) is a classic computer science problem that's been around since 1970.
-It is a compelling demonstration of emergent behavior: from simple rules, complex (and, on the surface, unpredictable) patterns emerge.
+[Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) is a cellular automation zero player game.

 The game is played on an MxN board, where each position in the board (called a 'cell' for purposes of the game) can be 'alive' or 'dead'.